 What are pocket holes?

-Pocket holes are used to attach 2 pieces of wood without visible screws.
+Pocket holes are used to join 2 pieces of wood without visible screws.
 They can be used to join 2 pieces to make a flat surface (like a table top), or to join 2 pieces to form a perpendicular angle (like an L or a cube).

 Why would you want pocket holes?